 On the one hand, the key property leveraged by thinkers like Aristotle and Aquinas is not that there are finitely many members, but rather that there is a primary non-derivative member.
 Now it’s possible that they conflated the question of finitude with the question of primacy, but it’s also possible that they merely used the language of infinite regress to pick out the case where there is no such primary member — something we might more accurately call a vicious infinite regress.
 Either way in the worst case they were slightly mistaken about why a primary member is needed, but they were not mistaken that it is needed.

 Now, behind this objection lies the unfortunately common confusion between a series considered as a part and a series considered as a whole.
 When we consider a series as a whole we’re considering it as if it is all there is, so far as the series is concerned.
 For a series considered as a whole to be active, then, it must contain within itself the necessary resources to account for its members being active.
 By contrast, for a series considered as a part to be active, it need only be part of a series which, considered as a whole, is active.
 To illustrate this, imagine we see a stone moving, then realize it’s being moved by a moving stick, and stop there.
-In this case, we’d be considering the two member series (stick → stone), where both members happen to be active.
-The series is active, but not when considered as a whole, since it needs additional members (like my arm being moved by me) to be able to account for the motion of its members.
+In this case, we’d be considering the two-member series (stick → stone), where both members happen to be active.
+The series is active, but not when considered as a whole, since it needs additional members (like my arm, and me) to be able to account for the motion of its members.

 Given this distinction the central question is what the conditions are for a series, considered as a whole, to be active.
 Naturally, the answer will depend on the kind of series we’re considering, but merely pointing to a series in which all members are active is not enough to show that such a series considered as a whole can be active — as the previous example illustrates.
 What we need is an account of the distinctive characteristics of such a series, and a derivation from these what the conditions for activity are when such a series is considered as a whole.

 Now, as we’ve seen the distinctive characteristic of essentially ordered series rests on the distinction between derivative and non-derivative members.
 Derivative members are only conditionally active, whereas non-derivative members are unconditionally active.
-Derivative members propagate the activity of later members, whereas non-derivative members originate the activity.
-The result encoded in (PP) is that no members have their conditions actually met if all members are only conditionally active.
+Derivative members propagate the activity of earlier members, whereas non-derivative members originate the activity.
+The result encoded in the (PP) is that no members have their conditions actually met if all members are only conditionally active.
 Again, it’s that no member can propagate without some member originating.
 The point is not about the number of members, but about their kind.
 It doesn’t matter whether you have finitely or infinitely many pipes in a row, for instance, they will not propagate any water unless something originates the water.
 It doesn’t matter how many sticks you have, they will not move the stone unless something originates the movement.

 - Well, an efficient causal chain.
 The chain here is, in Scholastic nomenclature, a final causal chain.